Religious Temples

 Jerónimos Monastery

-How To Visit The Jerónimos Monastery In 2024
+How To Visit The Jerónimos Monastery This Year

 The Jerónimos Monastery (in Portuguese, Mosteiro dos Jerónimos), officially the Monastery of Santa Maria de Belém, is a Manueline-style monument that was built by King Manuel I. Situated in Belém, one of the most touristy areas of Lisbon, it’s the most visited cultural space in Portugal.
 The Jerónimos Monastery was inscribed on the UNESCO World Heritage List in 1983 and declared one of the “7 Wonders of Portugal” in 2007.
 In addition, it gained the status of National Pantheon in 2016!

-How To Visit The Jerónimos Monastery In 2024 VIEW POST
+How To Visit The Jerónimos Monastery This Year VIEW POST

 Expiatory Church of the Sacred Heart

-How To Visit The Expiatory Church Of The Sacred Heart In 2024
+How To Visit The Expiatory Church Of The Sacred Heart This Year

 The Expiatory Church of the Sacred Heart (in Catalan, Temple Expiatori del Sagrat Cor) is a minor basilica located in the Tibidabo mountain, a few kilometers from the center of Barcelona.
 Constructed in the first half of the 20th century, the Expiatory Church of the Sacred Heart combines elements of Neo-Gothic, Neo-Romanesque, and Neo-Byzantine architecture.
 And despite being designed by the Catalan architect Enric Sagnier, this Catholic church was completed by his son Josep Maria Sagnier!

-How To Visit The Expiatory Church Of The Sacred Heart In 2024 VIEW POST
+How To Visit The Expiatory Church Of The Sacred Heart This Year VIEW POST

 Pantheon in Rome

-How To Visit The Pantheon In Rome In 2024
+How To Visit The Pantheon In Rome This Year

 The Pantheon in Rome was designed by Marcus Vipsanius Agrippa between 25 and 27 BC, as a temple dedicated to the main gods of Roman mythology.
 And, since then, it has become one of the most important symbols of the city.
 Rebuilt by Emperor Hadrian between 118 and 125 AD, the Pantheon is the best-preserved monument in Ancient Rome.
 Unlike current archaeological sites such as the Colosseum, the Roman Forum, or the Imperial Forums, the Pantheon in Rome has remained almost intact over time!

-How To Visit The Pantheon In Rome In 2024 VIEW POST
+How To Visit The Pantheon In Rome This Year VIEW POST

 Convent of the Capuchos

-How To Visit The Convent Of The Capuchos In 2024
+How To Visit The Convent Of The Capuchos This Year

 The Convent of the Capuchos is one of the least visited monuments in the Cultural Landscape of Sintra because it’s not served by public transportation.
 But if you prefer to discover places with few people, then you really need to explore this former Franciscan convent!
 Built with low environmental impact and in perfect harmony with the green landscape that surrounds it, the Convent of the Capuchos is the ideal place for outdoor lovers.
 In fact, it looks like it was sculpted by Mother Nature!

-How To Visit The Convent Of The Capuchos In 2024 VIEW POST
+How To Visit The Convent Of The Capuchos This Year VIEW POST

 Sanctuary of Peneda

-How To Visit The Sanctuary Of Peneda In 2024
+How To Visit The Sanctuary Of Peneda This Year

 The Sanctuary of Our Lady of Peneda is located in Arcos de Valdevez, in the heart of the Peneda-Gerês National Park.
 Dedicated to the Virgin Mary, it was built in the 18th and 19th centuries, inspired by the Sanctuary of Bom Jesus do Monte, in Braga.
 If you’re thinking of visiting Portugal’s only national park in the near future, I think you should add the Sanctuary of Peneda to your travel itinerary.
 After all, its bucolic location in the middle of the mountains makes it a unique sanctuary!

-How To Visit The Sanctuary Of Peneda In 2024 VIEW POST
+How To Visit The Sanctuary Of Peneda This Year VIEW POST

 Saint Peter's Basilica

-How To Visit Saint Peter’s Basilica In 2024
+How To Visit Saint Peter’s Basilica This Year

 Saint Peter’s Basilica is the largest and most important church in the Catholic religion.
 Located in Vatican City State (or Holy See, the seat of the Catholic Church), it’s one of the main pilgrimage centers in the world.
 Besides, it was built between the 16th and 17th centuries in the monumental Saint Peter’s Square and had the collaboration of some of the most renowned artists of the Renaissance and Baroque, such as Donato Bramante, Michelangelo, Raffaello Sanzio, and Gian Lorenzo Bernini!

-How To Visit Saint Peter’s Basilica In 2024 VIEW POST
+How To Visit Saint Peter’s Basilica This Year VIEW POST

 Sanctuary of Fátima

-How To Visit The Sanctuary Of Fátima In 2024
+How To Visit The Sanctuary Of Fátima This Year

 The Sanctuary of Fátima emerged from the request made by Our Lady of the Rosary to the Three Little Shepherds, on the apparition of October 13th, 1917.
 What started as a small chapel in honor of the Virgin Mary, became a national sanctuary and the most important pilgrimage site in Portugal, with millions of visitors every year!
 Despite being a religious destination, the Sanctuary of Fátima is the perfect place for a day trip from Lisbon, due to the beautiful architecture of its many monuments!

-How To Visit The Sanctuary Of Fátima In 2024 VIEW POST
+How To Visit The Sanctuary Of Fátima This Year VIEW POST

 Sacré-Coeur Basilica

-How To Visit The Sacré-Coeur Basilica In 2024
+How To Visit The Sacré-Coeur Basilica This Year

 The Sacré-Coeur Basilica is one of the most visited monuments in Paris, with over 11 million annual visitors.
 Located in the Montmartre district, it was projected by Paul Abadie and its construction took place between 1875 and 1914.
 But did you know that the Catholic temple symbolizes a national penance in response to France’s defeat in the Franco-Prussian War?
 The French believed that their misfortune had spiritual causes and concluded that only a megalomaniac work could save them!

-How To Visit The Sacré-Coeur Basilica In 2024 VIEW POST
+How To Visit The Sacré-Coeur Basilica This Year VIEW POST

 Sainte-Chapelle of Paris

-How To Visit The Sainte-Chapelle Of Paris In 2024
+How To Visit The Sainte-Chapelle Of Paris This Year

 The Sainte-Chapelle of Paris (ie, Holy Chapel of Paris) is one of the most beautiful reliquaries in the world.
 Constructed in the former Palais de la Cité, it was intended to house very important treasures of Christianity (like the Crown of Thorns) and it’s estimated that the Holy Relics acquired by Louis IX cost three times the construction of the chapel!
 Apart from the Sainte-Chapelle, the only vestige of the Palais de la Cité is the Conciergerie, known as the prison of Marie Antoinette!

-How To Visit The Sainte-Chapelle Of Paris In 2024 VIEW POST
+How To Visit The Sainte-Chapelle Of Paris This Year VIEW POST

 Scroll to Top